raaaandom/raaaandom.github.io/content/_index.md

 Get to know me better in the [/about](./about) section (uwu?)\
 or jump straight into action in either the [/posts](./posts) or [/projects](./projects) section.

+> Wondering about what Nikki means?\
+> It's the japanese word for diary.